 Fast forward to August 2019, Taylor & Tim are playing the Porch Rokr Festival and link up with friend and former bandmate of Tim's, Dan DeSantis on bass.
 Through recommendation of friend, Johnny G, Taylor reached out to Dan and asked if he would be interested in playing bass with The Brown Liquor Band and Dan affirmed he would.
 Dan is also a member of "Thieves of Joy" and a former member of "The Svoboda Band" as well as Tim.

-After "The Brown Liquor Band" parted ways in early 2021, Taylor decided to release the album anyway because the music is too damn good. #BrownLiquorMusic released August 13, 2021.
+After Taylor, Tim, and Dan parted ways in early 2021, Taylor decided to release the album in full anyway because the music is too damn good and #BrownLiquorMusic was released on August 13, 2021.

 Carano is a student of the blues, immersing himself in the sounds of the Mississippi Delta from his homestead bordering the Cuyahoga Valley National Park.